Embeddings of 3-manifolds in S^4 from the point of view of the 11-tetrahedron census

 Costantino and Thurston have recently developed an efficient procedure \cite{CT} to construct a triangulated $4$-manifold that bounds a triangulated $3$-manifold.
 They do this by perturbing a map $M \to \Real^2$ associated to the triangulation, and `filling in' the level sets in a natural way.
 Perhaps one could devise a combinatorial search for embeddings $M \to \Real^4$ by considering such an embedding to be a special pair of generic maps $M \to \Real^2$?

-One can algorithmically construct all $3$-manifolds that embed smoothly in $S^4$.
-The algorithm goes like this: Start with any triangulation of $S^4$.
-Enumerate the normal $3$-manifolds in that triangulation.
-In particular, find all vertex-normal solutions to the gluing equations, and triangulate them.
-Barycentrically subdivide the triangulation of $S^4$ and repeat.
-All $3$-manifolds that embed in $S^4$ eventually appear as vertex-normal solutions in {\it any} sufficiently-fine triangulation of $S^4$.
-This is a consequence of Whitehead's proof that smooth manifolds admit triangulations.
-This procedure is implemented in Regina.

-\begin{question} Is there a computable function $\beta : \mathbb N \to \mathbb N$ such that each $3$-manifold which admits a triangulation with $n$ tetrahedra and which embeds smoothly in $S^4$, $M$ appears as a vertex-normal solution to the gluing equations for a triangulation of $S^4$ with no more than $\beta(n)$ pentachora in the triangulation of $S^4$? \end{question}
+\begin{question} Is there a computable function $\beta : \mathbb N \to \mathbb N$ such that for each $3$-manifold that embeds in $S^4$ and admits a triangulation with $n$ tetrahedra, $M$ appears as a vertex-normal solution to the gluing equations for a triangulation of $S^4$ with no more than $\beta(n)$ pentachora in the triangulation of $S^4$? \end{question}

 Provided we had such a $\beta$, the problem of determining whether or not a $3$-manifold embeds in $S^4$ would be an algorithmically-solvable problem, as there would be a finite list of triangulations of $S^4$ on which to do normal surface enumeration.